lerouzic/simuQuantGen/Parameters.md

 ```
 We indeed find that the initial fitness is lower for an optimum of 10 than for an optimum of 8, 6 etc..

-Let's look now at the strength of selection through the parameter "sel.strength".
+Let's look now at the strength of selection through the parameter "sel.Vs".

 ```{r}